 Are you doing what you can to protect your five senses?
-Believe it or not, there are numerous daily factors that can negatively impact your sense of taste, sense of smell, sense of touch, sense of vision, and sense of hearing.
-Beware of these six factors.
+Believe it or not, there are numerous daily factors that can negatively impact your sense of taste, smell, touch, vision, and hearing.
+Beware!

 Human Senses Study